lsaravia/MetawebsAssembly/Appendices.md

  modhub   Weddell         Dissostichus mawsoni       14         9          2.82
 ----------------------------------------------------------------------------------
-Table: Topological roles with high number of links (Preys and Predators) and trophic level.
+Table: Topological roles and trophic level of tropho-species with high number of links (Preys and Predators) .
 Hub connectors (hubcon) have a high number of between module links; and module hubs (modhub) have a high number of links inside its module.
-Trophospecies with trophic level 1 could be detritus, autotrophs, or agregated nodes of preys.
+Tropho-species with trophic level 1 could be detritus, autotrophs, or aggregated nodes of preys.

 ![The four three-species sub-networks analysed: apparent competition, exploitative competition, tri-trophic chain, and omnivory.
 These four sub-networks have been explored both theoretically and empirically in ecological networks and are the most common sub-networks found in food webs](Figures/Fig1Motifs.png)